pragtical/pragtical.github.io/docs/api/plugins.settings.md

 (field) step: number
 ```

-Used for NUMBER to indiciate the increment/decrement amount
+Used for NUMBER to indicate the increment/decrement amount

 ---